 Out of this confrontation with herself, she has grown more self-accepting and self-loving.
 Her ability to speak up on her own behalf has increased.
 Lena also began to feel less pressure “to get better.”
 She found that her inner critic was illusory.
 Lena described this as poking a balloon with a pin; its power deflates and diminishes.
 Furthermore, Lena’s insights gave her a better understanding of her relationship with her mother, allowing her to see the similarities in her relationships with her ex-husband and her mother.
 These insights have allowed her to more grounded and secure in herself.
 Quieting her inner critic has reduced her anxiety, and her newly developed self-perspective has given her the freedom to be more healthy and able to better care for herself.

-Thereapy and Counseling services are offered by Carlos Durana Ph.D., M.Ac. in Bethesda, Maryland and Reston, Virginia.
+Thereapy and Counseling services are offered by Carlos Durana Ph.D., M.Ac. in Bethesda, Maryland, Reston, Virginia, and Washington, DC.